 Anger Management for Parents: Rebuilding Connection at Home

-Anger Management for Parenting in Seattle: Rebuilding Connection at Home
+Anger Management for Parenting in Seattle and the Pacific Northwest: Rebuilding Connection at Home

-Parenting can awaken extraordinary love—and equally powerful frustration.
-Many parents are surprised by how intense their anger feels and wonder, If I love my child and my family this much, why do I feel so reactive toward my child, my partner, or even myself?
+Parenting can awaken extraordinary love — and equally powerful frustration.
+Many parents are surprised by how intense their anger feels, and find themselves wondering: if I love my child and my family this much, why do I feel so reactive toward them?

 Why anger shows up in parenting

 Parenting stretches emotional limits.
-Sleep deprivation, responsibility, constant decision-making, and worry create a perfect storm for irritability.
-Add work stress, relationship tension, or lack of support, and your emotional reserves drop quickly.
+Sleep deprivation, constant responsibility, relentless decision-making, and worry create a perfect storm for irritability.
+In the Pacific Northwest, a few additional pressures can amplify this further.

 Anger in parenting is often a secondary emotion.
 Beneath it are: